applenick/ProjectAres/README.md

 Custom Bukkit/Bungee plugins used by the former Overcast Network

+# Thunderstorm PvP
+This fork of ProjectAres is used specficly for [Thunderstorm PvP](https://tspvp.com).
+At the moment many of our commits are rather messy & mainly workarounds in order to get everything working with our own Backend.
+This branch will __NOT__ be used for pull-requests into the original repo.

+**Note: This branch will not accept public pull-requests or issues.
+Please direct all Thunderstorm PvP issues [here](https://forums.tspvp.com/category/6/support)

 # License

 ProjectAres is free software: you can redistribute it and/or modify it